About the Project

 The combined findings of these studies will fill the knowledge gap in this area of research as well as identifying potential therapeutic agents.

-Enquiries: Interested candidates should in the first instance contact (Dr Craig Murdoch [email protected])
+Interested candidates should in the first instance contact (Dr Craig Murdoch [Email Address Removed])

 Please complete a University Postgraduate Research Application form available here: www.shef.ac.uk/postgraduate/research/apply

 Please clearly state the prospective main supervisor in the respective box and select School of Clinical Dentistry as the department.